wavefrontHQ/docs/pages/doc/alerts_robustness_increasing.md

 ## Alert on Wavefront Proxy

 The data from agents such as collectd, Telegraf, etc. are sent to the Wavefront proxy and the proxy pushes the data to the Wavefront collector service.
-Make sure that the proxy checks in with Wavefront and make sure that data is being pushed to the collector.
+Make sure that the proxy checks in with Wavefront and that data is being pushed to the collector.
 You can set up the following alert to monitor the proxy:

 ```
 mcount(5m,sum(rate(ts(~agent.check-in)), sources))=0 and mcount(1h, sum(rate(ts(~agent.check-in)), sources)) !=0
 ```

 This query uses the `~agent.check-in` metric to verify that the agents are reporting.
 By applying a second argument to the alert query, you capture any time series that reported at least 1 value  in the last hour and that stopped reporting in the last 5 minutes.

+Examine the Wavefront System Usage dashboard for your instance for proxy monitoring examples.